► The best electric cars 2018

 We’ve recommended the pricey but excellent Tesla Model S and X above - but from 2019, you’ll be able to buy the ‘game-changing’ Model 3 too.
 It’s already in low-volume production in the US, but we must wait for right-hand drive sales in the UK - and that means we don’t know the price yet, either.
 If it costs the rumoured £35k, that could indeed change the game, and tempt many motorists from their plug-in BMWs and Mercedes.

-The first all-electric Jaguar is launching in 2018 and we’ve already ridden in the e-SUV as a prototype.
-Expect styling compatible with E-Pace and F-Pace but electrical wizardry to decimate your fuel bills and a whole new lexicon of Jag driving dynamics.
+The first all-electric Jaguar is launching in 2018 and we’ve already driven the e-SUV in production spec - read our early review here.
+The car was unveiled at the 2018 Geneva motor show and we can now see that the styling is compatible with E-Pace and F-Pace, but with an added electric twist - and there's electrical wizardry aplenty under the bonnet to decimate your fuel bills and a whole new lexicon of Jag driving dynamics.